time-of-fly/v-lut-search/README.md

 	Step 2: For each prime factor f of 2d − 1, if  , then the matrix is rejected.
 All matrices that have passed Step 2 are considered primitive.

 Part 3: Convert primitive matrix T to Verilog code.

+matlab function: my_minpoly2.m new_primCheck_u50.m

+effective when size of matrices are below 50